UPDATED: March 3, 2017

-I had a lovely Russian couple showing me around.
-They live there, so they showed me the best spots to visit while in Singapore as well as how to save significant sums of money on sightseeing and restaurants in Singapore.
-Continue reading to know more.
+Continue reading if you want to know more about the best spots to visit while in Singapore as well as how to save significant sums of money on sightseeing and restaurants in Singapore.

-SuperTree Grove is is just WOW, seriously!
-I cannot even describe it properly, but I felt like I stepped in a a fairy tale, “Yulia in Wonderland” maybe.
+SuperTree Grove Light Show is just WOW, seriously!
+I cannot even describe it properly, but I felt like I stepped in some kind of fairy tale.

-I think EVERYBODY should see it, it really went beyond my expectation and imagination.
+I think everyone should see it, it really went beyond my expectation and imagination.
 It is my dream to take my parents there now!

-TIP: The show is twice a day, at 7 45 p.m. and 8 45 p.m. and takes around 10 minutes.
+TIP: The show runs twice a day: at 7:45 p.m. and 8:45 p.m. and it takes around 15 minutes.
 Make sure to come a bit in advance, so that you take the coolest spot!

-Singing fountains with projections on it, bubbles everywhere and this amazing atmosphere of a holiday everyday – don’t miss it while in Singapore!
+The show is a choreography between singing fountains and projections on their splashes.
+There are bubbles everywhere and this holiday atmosphere goes on everyday – don’t miss it while in Singapore!

 3. The Cloud Forest

 Ever wondered how concrete jungles might look like?
 I mean real jungles built on concrete!

 The Singaporeans have created a whole new concept with planted walls, artificial waterfalls – somethings absolutely surreal!

 You can learn about rare plants, take some great pictures, enjoy a magnificent view from to the Marina Bay Sands and just walk around this mysterious world built by man.
 It also features a 35-meter hill (on the picture above) covered in lush vegetation, it is also the world’s tallest indoor waterfall!